Creating the Ultimate Patient Experience

 “The results that we were delivering were simply awful.”

 A.J.
-Querciagrossaq, President & CEO, OSF Home Care Services
+Querciagrossaq, President & CEO of OSF Home Care Services

-In 2014, OSF Home Health was nearing the end of its second year as a Pioneer Accountable Care Organization.
+In 2014, OSF Home Health was nearing the end of its second Successful team of doctors, female with the clipboardyear as a Pioneer Accountable Care Organization.
 Their patient satisfaction and quality metrics had been stagnant for years.
 Costs were high.
 Patients rarely saw the same nurse twice and OSF primary care physicians had no relationship with Home Health—even when the two organizations shared patients.
 Patient satisfaction languished in the 35th percentile.
 “The results that we were delivering were simply awful,” said OSF Home Care Services President & CEO AJ Querciagrossa.

 The OSF team tried to implement change management efforts that rely heavily on checklists, complex action plans, and new SOPs, all of which are layered on top of staff already buried in action plans and checklists.
 When the new efforts didn’t stick, they tried folding in new action plans with stronger compliance measures.
 All implemented in an effort to coerce the desired behavior change.
 Unfortunately, this tendency to drive change landed the team into a leadership trap.
 AJ recounted, “Our belief was our scores were low because we were not doing ‘enough’ of the right things at the right time.
 We were in fact fixing the wrong problem, and we weren’t even aware of it.”